What is the Dew Point – Understanding Greenhouse Humidity

 This graph represents 70% RH.
 You can notice that at an air temperature of 70°F (bottom axis), the graph aligns with 60°F dew point temperature (left axis).
 This means that if your greenhouse air is currently at 70% relative humidity at 70°F, you can go as low as 60°F before liquid water begins to appear.
 If any one surface in the growing facility reaches 60°F or below, water will condense on it.
 Cooler surfaces are typically ceilings and walls, which have greater contact with the outdoors, as well as metal pipes and railings, or as we mentioned earlier, the plants themselves.

-Understanding what the dew point is and the factors that affect it provides us a better understanding of what’s really going on in our operation.
+Understanding the dew point and the factors that affect it provide us a better understanding of what’s really going on in the greenhouse.
 What really happens when we heat up or allow the air to cool down.
 It’s not just about temperature, it’s about humidity as well and the dew point encapsulates this.

 For more information on dew point humidity control check out the DryGair Solution.